 “I want to stay positive and productive during my commute.
 It would be even better if I can save energy.”

-The ecosystem map shows some of the different factors that affect the experience of transportation.
+The ecosystem map here shows the context and different factors that affect the experience of transportation.
+The user is in the center and it expands to the Living, Behavior, Community and Global view.

 The journey map here tells the story of Joe and Riley's daily commute.
 It lets us see the opportunities we can explore.

-Polaride enables users to see what environmentally-friendly route choices are available, based on selected destinations.
+Polaride is an app made to help Bay Area riders engage in their daily commute by becoming aware of their carbon footprint.
+It enables users to see what environmentally-friendly route choices are available, based on selected destinations.
 Users can track their carbon footprint data and accumulate rewards which they can donate or keep for themselves.
+Through Interactive data, stats and content, Polaride users become smarter riders and, in effect, help the environment on a day-to-day basis.

 Customize your polar bear.

-After signup, the user will be asked to customize their polar bear.
+After signup, the user will be able to customize their polar bear with various color choices.

 Eco-friendly commute choices.

-See the eco-friendly commute choices you have, and choose your commute based on its predicted CO2 emission and get star rewards.
+Polaride provides multiple eco-friendly commute choices you have.
+Users are expected to choose their commute choice based on its predicted CO2 emission and corresponding star rewards.

 Track your CO2 emission.

-Polaride uses PPM as our primary unit for tracking your CO2 emission!
-The users will be able to see whether or not they have managed a decent PPM by looking at the polar bear’s iceberg and the visual data their profile displays.
+Polaride uses PPM as the primary unit for tracking CO2 emission!
+The users will be able to see whether or not they have managed a decent PPM by looking at the size of the polar bear’s iceberg (the iceberg grows bigger when the user commute cleaner) and the visual data their profile displays.

 Donate & use your rewards.

 The users can collect rewards by choosing eco-friendly commute routes!
-Once they have collected enough reward points, they can donate, gift or use the points.
+Once they have collected enough reward points, they can donate to environmental organization or exchange them for free-ride gift cards on public transportation.

 To better guide our service touch points, design, and planning, we created this service blueprint.